 He looked like Tom Cruise.
 But much, much taller.
 Ally Begg is the only person in the history of anything, who has looked good, in an Aberdeen District Council shell suit.
 It is almost impossible to describe the unnatural juxtaposition of someone who would shortly be joining a boyband, to this council building.
 What the fuck is he doing in here, what is he even doing in Scotland, making the rest of us look and feel bad.

 But that’s not why I remember him.
 Despite the fact we always lost, we’d started out losing 28-0, we’d gotten better, (it’s been pointed out to me a new player had joined, by the player!
 Ego?) and we were closing in on games losing 7-4, 6-3.
 This was bringing out the competitive edge, this would involve trying to pull in outside help.
 One of the guys must have asked Ally to join the team.
 Of course he’s good at football.
 Gritted teeth.
 I forget the rest of the game, I know we lost, but I remember very, very clearly being shouted at for making a mistake.
 By Ally Begg.

 I am an artist, with an artist’s sensitive soul, and two left feet.
 The bad man shouted at me.
 That’s why I remember Ally Begg.

 Oh we’re not done yet.

 After the Journals I moved to London.
 I’m at my desk drawing, listening to the radio one evening.
 It’s either Radio 1, or Capital Radio.
 A boy band is being interviewed.
 I’m not really paying attention.

 It starts to become clear something is wrong.
 The USP of a boy band, is very good looking people, who dance and sing/mime a bit.
 However being interviewed in a radio studio, they are just some blokes talking.
 There is clear inter band tension.
-The normal show business professionalism has been eroded by either shaggin’ too many women, taking too much drugs, or just getting on each others nerves 24/7.
+The normal show business professionalism has been eroded by either shaggin’ too many groupees, taking too much drugs, or just getting on each others nerves 24/7.
 This is car crash radio.
 This sounds like it could end in a fight.

 Now I’m listening.